 I have just returned from Zurich where the budget subcommission of the European Bible Society has met for two days to discuss the budget for next year.
 We had to cut our budget by many hundred thousands of dollars because we do not have the resources.
 In the present year, after seven months, 80 per cent of our available resources have been spent because the demands have been so great.
 There are so many hands stretched out for a Bible.
-We need new translations. we need new editions of the Bible to meet the needs.
+We need new translations, we need new editions of the Bible to meet the needs.
 So, dear friends, may I tell you how much we appreciate what you are doing.
 Best wishes to you and may God bless all of you in your work.
-C. O. FRANZ: Thank you Revbrought us from the directorate of the United Bible Society and that we do this by standing and showing our appreciation for the work of that great society.
+C. O. FRANZ: Thank you Reverend Meyer for this very splendid message.
+Brother Chairman, I should like to move that we reciprocate the greetings and the best wishes that Rev. Meyer has brought us from the directorate of the United Bible Society and that we do this by standing and showing our appreciation for the work of that great society.
 [Audience stood.]